ninabarzh/ipa/content/en/docs/take-back-power/mapping.md

 - Trauma-aware support:
   - Look for domestic abuse services that *understand tech abuse*
   - Consider trauma-informed therapists (especially those familiar with coercive control)
-  - Avoid “just change your password” advice-givers—they’re not the target audience
+  - Avoid “just change your password” advice-givers, they’re not the target audience

 - Clarity tools:
   - Keep a log (digital or paper) of strange tech behaviours